Baicheng Ordnance Test Center of China

-The Baicheng Ordnance Test Center of China, also known as the People's Liberation Army (PLA) 31st Testing and Training Base (MUCD Unit 63850), is a directly subordinate Corps Grade unit of the People's Liberation Army Ground Force (PLAGF) based in Pingtai County, Taobei District, Baicheng City, Jilin Province.
-It is a multi-functional and comprehensive conventional weapons equipment test range in China, serving as a national target range.
-Most of the existing conventional small weapons and equipment of the People's Republic of China (PRC) are tested and finalized by the center before being inducted by the army.
+The Baicheng Ordnance Test Center of China, also known as the People's Liberation Army (PLA) 31st Testing and Training Base (MUCD Unit 63850), is a subordinate Corps Grade unit of the People's Liberation Army Ground Force (PLAGF) based in Pingtai County, Taobei District, Baicheng City, Jilin Province.
+It is a multi-functional weapons equipment test range in China, serving as a national target range.
+Most conventional small weapons and equipment of the People's Republic of China (PRC) are tested and finalized by the center before being inducted by the army.
 The center is responsible for research and testing of China's conventional weapons and equipment, including finalization, appraisal, scientific research, production delivery, testing, and preparation of firing ranges.

-History
+Foundation

-In September 1953, the Central Military Commission approved the construction of the PLA Ordnance Test Range in the Dacaodian area of Baicheng, Jilin Province, to undertake the performance assessment of ground artillery, infantry weapons, and weapon type tests.
+In September 1953, the Central Military Commission(CMC) approved the construction of the PLA Ordnance Test Range in the Dacaodian area of Baicheng, Jilin Province, to undertake the performance assessment of ground artillery, infantry weapons, and weapon type tests.
 On August 26, 1954, the Ordnance Test Range was officially established.
 It was one of the 156 key projects built by the Soviet Union as part of their aid to China.
 The range was approved by Zhou Enlai, Liu Shaoqi, and Peng Dehuai.

 In early September 1954, the first batch of personnel went to the horqin grassland for construction.
-Under the guidance of the three-side policy of, building, testing and training of cadres, the initial test team was formed.
 Within this team, the light weapons unit established the test apparatus and learned test methods under guidance of Soviet expert A. Volkov.
 In April 1956, the range was renamed the First Ordnance Scientific Test Range of the PLA, which belonged to the General Armaments Department, with Maj.
 Gen. Zhang Yixiang as the director, Maj.
 Gen. Li Kungliang as the political commissar, Maj.
-Gen. Zheng Helin as the deputy political commissar and Maj.
+Gen. Zheng Helin as the deputy political commissar, and Maj.
 Gen. Liu Zhirui as the deputy director.

+From September 8 to October 24, 1955, a factory in northeast China sent batches of pistols to the range for product quality inspection tests.
 On June 9, 1956, the range held an opening ceremony.
-Previously, from September 8 to October 24, 1955, a factory in northeast China managed to copy the production of a certain type of pistol (probably a Tokarev) and sent it to the range to carry out product quality inspection tests.
-The first environmental simulation laboratory was completed in 1958 and put into use.
+The first environmental simulation laboratory was completed in 1958.
 In July 1960, the Soviet experts withdrew, but that did not affect the construction of the range.